FlowFuse/website/src/blog/2024/08/using-lwm2m-with-node-red.md

 9. If you are using a public server, make sure you enable "hide sensitive data," which will hide all of the device's sensitive information from the public server.
 10. Click "Add" to save the configuration.

-Once you have added the LwM2M node and configured it with the server details, you can go to the server's web UI to confirm that the client is connected.
-For the public server, go to `https://leshan.eclipseprojects.io/#/clients` and enter the endpoint of your client device into the search field.
-If it appears, that means it is connected.
-Alternatively, you can check the node's status, which will show "connected" if the connection is successful.
+Once you've configured the LwM2M node with the server details, you can confirm that the client is connected by visiting the server's web UI.
+Navigate to `<your-server-host>/#/clients` and enter the endpoint of your client device in the search field.
+If the client appears in the list, it means it is connected.
+Alternatively, you can check the node's status in Node-RED, which will display "connected" if the connection is successful.

 ### Reading Device Configuration and Data on the Server